snowdriftcoop/snowdrift/BUILD.md

     git clone https://git.snowdrift.coop/sd/snowdrift.git

-## Initial Build

-### Compile the code

 Change to the new snowdrift directory:

     cd snowdrift

+## Run the tests

-Then, fetch all Haskell dependencies and build all dependencies:
+Run the tests to fetch and build all Haskell dependencies:

-    make
+    ./build.sh test

 This will take a while!

-### Run the tests

-Running the tests for the first time will also build the project.

-    ./build.sh test

 ## Running the site via `yesod devel`